 DAILY - UPDATED

-We have some exciting exclusive news out of Korea, and it has to do with the upcoming Kia Niro, and when it might land in the US.
+We have some exciting exclusive news out of Korea, and it has to do with the upcoming electric version of the Kia Niro.

 The addition of this model will take the number of models in the Niro family to 3:

 The Niro EV will feature a 100-kw fast charger that will get the battery to an 80% charge in about 20 minutes.